birthdates/Video-To-Minecraft/README.md

 * The max extraction time is 120 seconds which can limit your input video's length

+# FPS
+FPS is a limited factor due to ping.
+For example 20 FPS requires less than or equal to 50ms of ping.
+The equation for this is 1000 / FPS.

 # Next Steps

 * Resource pack server to host a templated pack with audio